-Of course, they dined on each other in the gentlemanly manners of the time.
+Of course, they dined on with each other in the gentlemanly manners of the time.
 And thankfully, for the good of all, CBS, CNN and FOX weren’t around to aggravate the situation.
 So maybe it doesn’t seem as dramatic or angry filled today.
 But believe me, those early Federalist vs. Anti-Federalist feuds could melt the paint off the statehouse walls!

 Andrew Jackson’s rise to the presidency enraged so many people they formed a whole new political party just to oppose him.
 U. S. House of Representative Preston Brooks, in May of 1856, attacked Senator Charles Sumner on the floor of the Senate and beat him near ’bout to death with a cane.